8c6794b6/hpc-codecov/README.md

 QuickStart
 ----------

-To illustrate an example, initializing sample project named ``my-project`` with ``cabal-install``:
+To illustrate an example, initializing a sample project named ``my-project`` with ``cabal-install``:

 ```console